 Exposure to outdoor conditions will increase the risk of rust, especially if the climate is rainy or humid.
 The best ways to prevent rust include:

-- Rust resistant alloys
+- Using rust resistant alloys

 - Organic coating